Basic Usage and Examples#

 1. In the example, the kernel print_tid defined within the string source simply prints the block-local thread ID (threadIDx.x) for every thread running the kernel (line 20).

-2. A program prog is then created in line 25 via hiprtcCreateProgram, where we pass source as first argument, we further give the kernel a name (note the b".."), specify zero headers and include names (last three arguments).
+2. A program prog is then created in line 25 via hiprtcCreateProgram, where we pass source as first argument, we further give the program a name (note the b".."), specify zero headers and include names (last three arguments).

 3. Next we query the architecture name via hipGetDeviceProperties (more details: Obtaining Device Properties) and use it in lines 33-34, where we specify compile flags (cflags) and compile prog via hiprtcCompileProgram.
 In case of a failure, we obtain the program log and raise it as RuntimeError.